"My goal as an artist is to promote the appreciation of art and culture,

 Graduate of Biology from the Universidade Federal de Pernambuco, PE, Brazil

 On his work, Guerra tends to be influenced by his love for nature, for tales and myths, and fantasy related aspects of life.
-He draws inspiration from the nature around him, especially in forest-covered Finland, where he lives most of his time.
-His works reflect this passion for natural things, incorporating aspects of a rustic, natural life, with vibrant dramatic colours portraying the beauty of the natural world.
+He draws inspiration from the nature around him, especially in forest-covered Finland, with its many natural areas.
+His works reflect this passion for natural things, incorporating aspects of a rustic, natural life, with vibrant dramatic colors portraying the beauty of the natural world.

 Guerra accepts commissions for portraits, figurative paintings, still lifes and landscapes, in the mediums of pencil, charcoal and oil paint.